-Your new laptop battery might be draining fast because it might be in High-Performance mode, or there may be too many programs running.
+Your new laptop battery might be draining fast because it might be in High-Performance mode or too many programs running.
 Other causes include too many peripherals connected to the computer or corrupted firmware.
 To fix it, you can try adjusting settings and removing peripherals.

 It makes no sense for a new laptop battery to run out fast, but it can sometimes happen because of the wrong settings or overburdening.
 Several different factors can drain your laptop battery in different ways.

 Your laptop offers you a few different modes for the performance of your battery, depending on what you’re doing.

 For instance, you can choose a power-saving mode when your battery is running low, which would reduce the power your laptop uses for background apps or brightness.

 On the other hand, the high-performance mode does the opposite of power saving.